Schlanke Linie Runde - Bewegungsarena

 Starting point: Red Cross

-The slim line round starts together with track 2 + 5 and leads to the Danner chapel, opposite the thermal baths.
-Continue to Ellreching, through the Geinberger Forest and back to the starting point.
-This only slightly cropped course with changing ground offers fantastic views and can be extended in connection with the Innviertel round or the Lagerhausrunde depending on the condition.
+The Schlanke Linie loop starts together with route 2 and 5 and leads contrary to the thermal run to the Danner Chapel.
+Continue to Ellreching, through the Geinberg forest and back to the starting point.
+This only slightly undulating route with changing terrain offers fantastic views and can be extended in conjunction with the Innviertel Round or the Lagerhaus Round depending on your fitness.

 Please get in touch for more information.

 1. The tours presented for hiking, walking, biking and road biking, mountain biking, motorbiking, horseback riding, climbing, cross-country skiing, and going on skiing and snowshoe tours etc. are to be considered non-paid tour recommendations and only serve as non-binding information.
 We have no intention of concluding a contract with the users of this website.
 The utilisation of the data does not lead to the establishment of a contract with us.